 Located on the Great Lakes in Cobourg, Ontario, Canada, Pinnacle products developed its first viewer in 1991.
 Sold under the brand name Hi-Spy Viewing Machines, we now proudly have units installed in over 40 countries and across the United States and Canada.
 At Hi-Spy, we make the finest, most attractive viewfinders (binocular and telescope) in the world based on our eye-catching Scandinavian designs, which is a major appeal for users.
 Our robust, heavy-duty products are built to sustain intense usage, extreme weather and vandalism.
 Learn more at http://www.hispyviewing.com, 289.252.2019 or email email@example.com.

-Based in Berkeley, Calif., EnChroma produces leading-edge eyewear for color blindness and low vision, and other solutions for color vision, sold online and through Authorized Retailers worldwide.
-Invented in 2010, EnChroma’s patented eyewear combines the latest in color perception, neuroscience and lens innovation to improve the lives of people with color vision deficiency around the world.
+Based in Berkeley, Calif., EnChroma produces leading-edge eyewear for colour blindness and low vision, and other solutions for colour vision, sold online and through Authorized Retailers worldwide.
+Invented in 2010, EnChroma’s patented eyewear combines the latest in colour perception, neuroscience and lens innovation to improve the lives of people with colour vision deficiency around the world.
 EnChroma received an SBIR grant from the National Institutes of Health (NIH).
 It earned the 2016 Tibbetts Award from the U.S. Small Business Administration in recognition of the firm’s innovative impact on the human experience through technology, and the 2020 Innovation Award in Life Sciences from the Bay Area’s East Bay Economic Development Alliance.
 For more information call 510-497-0048 or visit enchroma.com.

 Director of Public Relations and Partnerships